Fan Fic: Elementals Of Harmony

 - Beware the Silly Ones: Okay, Pinkie's not just an ineffectual Comic Relief character, but the worst she can do is a harmless prank, right?
 Right?

-- Beyond the Impossible: Spike's fire breath apparently burns faster than entropy.
+- Beyond the Impossible: Spike's fire breath burns faster than entropy.
 The story acknowledges that this shouldn't make sense, but dragonfire, like dragons, is magical enough to make it work regardless.

 - Black Mage: In both Lady of Black Magic and Black Magician Girl variations.
 (Luna and Pinkie Pie, respectively.)

-- Break Them By Talking: Magic elemental Twilight to Trixie, without even meaning to.
+- Break Them by Talking: Magic elemental Twilight to Trixie, without even meaning to.
 She then tries to apologize for it, making things worse.
 The guilt for so demoralizing Trixie starts Twilight's own Villainous Breakdown, which means that she also managed to break herself by talking.

 - Breaking the Fourth Wall: Pinkie Pie, of course, to the extent that she does it in her first line of dialogue.
 (See Medium Awareness)